MU VRSP FAQs for applications

 What is the basis for selection of students for fellowships?

 Technically we will accept all students into the VRSP Program since our goal is to expose veterinary students to research opportunities and develop a community of veterinary research scientists.
-Unfortunately it costs money to do research and provide a summer stipend for fellowships.
-The application process helps us determine which students to fund for stipends with the limited resources available.
-However, even if you do not get a stipend from VRSP funds, you may still be able to participate in a research experience.
-You might consider some laboratory volunteer work or some faculty will fund student stipends individually either full- or part-time and you can participate in VRSP activities with the permission of the faculty member funding your program.
+Unfortunately it costs money to do research and provide a summer fellowships.
+The application process helps us determine which students to fund for fellowships with the limited resources available.
+However, even if you do not get a fellowship from VRSP funds, you may still be able to participate in a research experience.
+You might consider some laboratory volunteer work or some faculty will fund student fellowships individually either full- or part-time and you can participate in VRSP activities with the permission of the faculty member funding your program.

-Are grades the most important factor in getting a VRSP stipend?
+Are grades the most important factor in getting a VRSP fellowship?

 Not the most important criteria but grades are important to consider regarding the extra time commitment of the Foundations in Veterinary Research and Discovery course, which is required for VSRP funding, as well as the extra time usually required to finish your project and then present it at The CVM Research Day during your second year.
 If you are struggling with the veterinary curriculum in year one we do not want to add additional responsibilities to your second year.
 We recognize that grades are not always the best indicator of whether you would be a good VRSP fellow but being successful in veterinary school is the priority and we get nervous if your GPA is below 3.0